cs5220-f20/matmul-project/README.md

 optimization does a fantastic job.
 But if you choose to build from the Fortran routine as your starting point, you still have to improve the performance!

+### Building with Clang on OS X

+The driver code (`matmul.c`) uses the OpenMP `omp_get_wtime` routine for timing; unfortunately, the Clang compiler does not yet include OpenMP by default.
+This means that if you want to use OpenMP -- even the timing routines -- you cannot use the default compiler under OS X Mavericks.
+I have used a build of GCC 5.2.0 using HomeBrew.
+If you are trying things out on an OS X box, I recommend you do the same.

+If you are running on totient and want to try out the Clang compiler for building your matrix multiply kernel, you certainly may.
+The driver uses OpenMP for timing; the kernel can be compiled with different flags.

+In October 2013, Intel contributed their OpenMP implementation to the Clang compiler, so I expect this caveat will no longer hold the next time this class is offered!

 ### Notes on system BLAS